off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 The first coin taught us a rule: $\text{LEFT}$ and $\text{RIGHT}$ must disagree.
 This constituted genuine learning—a discovery that reduces informational uncertainty as you understand how the device operates.
 After the rule is known, each flip merely confirms expectation.

-To show the persisting structure we care about when we say “frame”, we only need to acknowledge a mundane physical fact about lenticular media: there is a transition band where both layers are simultaneously visible.
+To show the persisting structure we care about when we say "frame", we acknowledge a mundane physical fact about lenticular media: there is a transition band where both layers are simultaneously visible.
 That band is not an error; it is part of the object.
 Place the coin as before, but mark three viewing positions: $\text{LEFT}$, $\text{MIDDLE}$, and $\text{RIGHT}$.

 Each face is printed lenticularly so being positioned at $\text{LEFT}$ cleanly shows $\text{YES}$, $\text{RIGHT}$ cleanly shows $\text{NO}$, and being at $\text{MIDDLE}$ shows natural transition band where both overlays are visibly present.
 When the coin flips from $\text{HEADS}$ to $\text{TAILS}$, the clean views swap ($\text{YES}$↔$\text{NO}$), yet the $\text{MIDDLE}$ never changes, always showing $\text{BOTH}$.